 Not everyone has a credit card, and some people need paper methods of payment even in an ecommerce store.
 Plus, different countries favor different payment methods – offering familiar payment options can help to build trust with your customers.
 This chart from Shopify shows the variety of payment habits in different countries.

 The more you know about the reliability of local postal and delivery services, what types of pick up and drop-off locations are best, and how local events and weather impact shipping, the happier your customer will be.
+Read about ecommerce shipping best practices to become a master at it.

 As an online store owner, you’re part of a supply chain.
 So are your potential customers.
 Is your target region logistically feasible from where you are?
 It’s not that you shouldn’t deliver to the research center in Antarctica, but should you be offering them next day delivery?